-The Switch Off by Openreach
+The PSTN Switch Off by Openreach

 What is happening?

-The traditional landline phone network (PSTN) is being switched off by Openreach, and alllandline services are moving to digital technology/ Voice over Internet Protocol (VoIP) services This change, which is often referred to as The PSTN Switch Off, means that phone calls will no longer be connected through the copper wire network, but instead via broadband.
+The traditional landline phone network (PSTN) is being switched off by Openreach, and all landline services are moving to digital technology / Voice over Internet Protocol (VoIP) services.
+This change, which is often referred to as The PSTN Switch Off, means that phone calls will no longer be connected through the copper wire network, but instead via broadband.

 Why is this happening?